How to Get a Housing Rental License in Philadelphia

 Hand over your application, wait for it to be processed, and then pay.

-Each rental unit is $55.
+Each rental unit is $55 + tax.
 You may pay with a debit card or an e-check.

-At this point you should have your rental licenses(s).
-Store them in a safe place digitally for easy access.
+Once you have your rental licenses, store them both digitally and in hard copy format in safe places for easy access.

 Don’t forget: You must renew your housing rental license annually.
 Set up an automatic reminder in your Google calendar, reminders, or some other automated way to remind you each year.